 1 Priority Need Name Homeless Assistance

 Priority Level High

 Population Income Levels: Extremely Low Non-Homeless Special Needs: Elderly

 Low Frail Elderly

 Moderate Persons with Mental Disabilities

 Family Types: Persons with Physical Disabilities

 Large Families Persons with Developmental Disabilities

 Families with Children Persons with Alcohol or Other

 Elderly Addictions

 Public Housing Residents Persons with HIV/AIDS and their

 Homeless Subpopulations: Families

 Chronic Homelessness Victims of Domestic Violence

-Individuals Homeless Transitional Aged Y
+Individuals Homeless Transitional Aged Youth

 Families with Children

 Mentally III

-Chronic Substance Abuse
+Chronic Substance Abuse Veterans

-Veterans

-Persons with HIV/AIDS

 Victims of Domestic Violence

 Unaccompanied Youth

 Geographic Areas Affected Citywide (For TBRA, beneficiaries must be Santa Barbara City residents but can use the assistance for units in the South Coast)

 Associated Goals Assisting the Homeless

 Description The City will continue to give high priority to programs that serve homeless individuals, families and victims of domestic violence.

-Basis for Relative Priority This priority is not only evidenced in the most recent Point-in-Time homeless count, but was also expressed as a very high need during the community and stakeholder engagement conducted for the Consolidated Plan.
+Basis for This priority is not only evidenced in the most recent Point-in-Time homeless count,

+Relative but was also expressed as a very high need during the community and stakeholder

+Priority engagement conducted for the Consolidated Plan.

-2 Priority Need Name Decent Housing Priority Level High Population Income Levels: Extremely Low Low Moderate Family Types: Large Families Families with Children Elderly Public Housing Residents Homeless Subpopulations: Chronic Homelessness Individuals Families with Children Mentally Ill Chronic Substance Abuse Veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth Non-Homeless Special Needs: Elderly Frail Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Homeless Transitional Aged Youth Geographic Areas Affected Citywide (For TBRA, beneficiaries must be Santa Barbara City residents but can use th assistance for units in the South Coast) Associated Decent Affordable Housing Goals Decent Housing Availability Description The City will continue to work with local housing partners to identify and support acquisition, rehabilitation, new construction, and when appropriate, restructure existing debt in order to preserve the long term viability of the City's affordable housing inventory for low and moderate-income residents and continue to work with public service agencies who provide rental assistance, to very low and low-income residents.
+2 Priority Need Name Decent Housing Priority Level High Population Income Levels: Extremely Low Low Moderate Family Types: Large Families Families with Children Elderly Public Housing Residents Homeless Subpopulations: Chronic Homelessness Individuals Families with Children Mentally III Chronic Substance Abuse Veterans Persons with HIV/AIDS Victims of Domestic Violence Unaccompanied Youth Non-Homeless Special Needs: Elderly Frail Elderly Persons with Mental Disabilities Persons with Physical Disabilities Persons with Developmental Disabilities Persons with Alcohol or Other Addictions Persons with HIV/AIDS and their Families Victims of Domestic Violence Homeless Transitional Aged Youth Geographic Areas Affected Associated Decent Affordable Housing Goals Decent Housing Availability Description The City will continue to work with local housing partners to identify and support acquisition, rehabilitation, new construction, and when appropriate, restructure existing debt in order to preserve the long term viability of the City's affordable housing inventory for low and moderate-income residents and continue to work with public service agencies who provide rental assistance, to very low and low- income residents.
 Basis for Relative Priority The City of Santa Barbara continues to place as high priority on decent housing.
 As described in detail throughout the Needs Assessment and Market Analysis, the city has a shortage of affordable housing units, a shortage of accessible housing units, relatively older housing stock that may need rehabilitation and accessibility modification, and rental units that are in poor condition.
 The need for decent housing was repeatedly identified as a top concern among both stakeholders and residents throughout the public input process.